datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-- PMM is the method of imputing missing values by predicting the values by selecting donors (typically 3, 5, or 10) from complete cases.
+- PMM uses prediction to impute missing values which by selecting donors (typically 3, 5, or 10) from complete cases.
 PMM was developed for monotonic missing pattern where only a single variable is missing data.
 So here are the steps of how pmm replaces missing values:
 Step1: you have data that has missing values